The Story of the Tennes Family and Country Mill Farms

 Trouble started for the Tennes family when someone posted on Country Mill Farms’ Facebook page, asking about the family's beliefs about marriage.
 The Tennes family gave an honest answer.
 As Catholics, they believe what the Bible says about marriage: it is a sacred union between one man and one woman.
-So, the Tennes family stated their beliefs.
 They never thought that a city 22 miles away would punish them for simply stating their beliefs.
 But that’s exactly what happened.

 Upon seeing the Tennes’ comment on Facebook, the City of East Lansing decided to ban Country Mill from its farmer’s market.
 The city created a new market policy and then claimed that by communicating their religious beliefs, the Tennes family was in violation of that new policy.

-But the truth is that the Constitution protects the Tennes family’s right to speak about their religious beliefs, without fear of government punishment—and certainly without fear of being targeted by a government 22 miles from their farm.
+But the truth is that the state and federal Constitutions protect the Tennes family’s right to speak about their religious beliefs, without fear of government punishment.

-Steve and Bridget Tennes are both U.S. military veterans, where they served to protect freedom for all Americans.
+As veterans of the U.S. military, Steve and Bridget Tennes both served to protect freedom for all Americans.
 Ironically, now they are finding their own freedom under attack—in the United States.